INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 # Manual for LinTP
 LinTP is the algorithm of Herings & Zhan (2024) that computes pairwise stable networks in problems of mixed-extension where agents all have multi-linear utility functions.
 Herings & Zhan (2024) establish the equivalent between pairwise stable networks and Nash equilibria of certain noncooperative games.
-They then apply the linear tracing procedure of Harsanyi & Selten (1988) to make the selection and computation.
+They then apply the linear tracing procedure of Harsanyi & Selten (1988) to select and compute the pairwise stable networks.

 We compare LinTP with our algorithm LogTP in Section 5.3 of our paper upon a connections model of Jackson & Wolinsky (1996).